 I conduct research on environmental policy and politics.
 Substantively, my work focuses on renewable energy policy and politics, climate change policy and politics, water policy and chemicals policy.

-Over the past several years, I have been writing a book, Short Circuiting Policy: Organized Interests and the Erosion of State Renewable Energy Laws, which I aim to have under review by the end of September.
-I take an historical institutionalist approach, examining energy policies and politics over several decades to understand why US states are not on track to meet the climate challenge.
+Over the past several years, I have been writing a book, Short Circuiting Policy: Organized Interests and the Erosion of State Renewable Energy Laws, which is currently under contract at Oxford.
+University Press.
+In this project, I take an historical institutionalist approach, examining energy policies and politics over several decades to understand why US states are not on track to meet the climate challenge.
 I argue organized combat between advocate and opponent interest groups is central to explaining why US states have stopped expanding—and even started weakening—their renewable energy policies.
 Contributing to policy feedback theory, I show how policies can first shift politics and, then, how political actors respond by reshaping policy.
 I argue that different political dynamics unfold over policymaking and after the reform.
 During enactment, ambiguity and complexity can enable reforms to be passed that vested opponent interest groups would otherwise resist.
 Overtime, working through networks—including associations and federations—interest groups can learn about policies’ likely consequences and increase their resistance.
 In addition, I show how policy feedback pathways can flow both directly and indirectly from politics back to policy.
 Partisan polarization and public opinion are both important indirect levers that interest groups can use to reshape policy after a reform.
 I aim to publish this book in a top university press focused on American Politics.
 While the project looks and energy policy, it also aims to generalize to other policy domains.

 I have also spent the past three years mapping political resistance and wind energy across the United States.
 This project involves web-scrapping and coding newspaper data on anti-wind actions and tying these events to specific wind energy projects.
 It is an ambitious data collection effort that I hope will result in prediction of where anti-wind actions are likely to occur and how to mitigate them.
 I plan to publish this research in a top broad interest journal.